Getting started with the cf CLI

 • SPACE is the space you want to target.

-For more information about the cf target command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf target command, use cf target --help.

 After you log in, the cf CLI saves a config.json file that contains your API endpoint, org, space values, and access token.
 If you change these settings, the config.json file is updated accordingly.